cng-tap/dvk/readme.md

     cd dvk

-Run the idvk script and follow the instructions
+Run the build.sh script and extract the source code

-    ./idvk.sh

-Get Dalvik code and its dependencies

-    ./idvk.sh get x86
+    ./build.sh extract

 Build code and its dependencies

-    ./idvk.sh build x86
+    ./build.sh